Controls

 API Tutorial¶

-Setpoints and schedules are written and managed through the HTTP API.
-In this section, we go through the steps of unlocking setpoints and schedules for an existing project, configuring selected datapoints for writing, and, finally, writing sample setpoints and schedules.
+Setpoints and managed through the HTTP API.
+In this section, we go through the steps of unlocking setpoints for an existing project, configuring selected datapoints for writing, and, finally, writing sample setpoints.

 Enabling write access¶

-The setpoints and schedules feature is by default completely locked for all projects.
-Trying to post a setpoint or schedule results - even with the right roles and permissions (next step) - in an error:
+The setpoints feature is by default completely locked for all projects.
+Trying to post a setpoint results - even with the right roles and permissions (next step) - in an error:

 {